The 14 Best Online Korean Courses of 2023 for Any Budget, Skill Level or Learning Style

 Lexis Korea, a school that’s previously won awards for educational achievement, now offers a virtual version of its on-campus Korean language course.

-Called the Untact courses, these virtual classes aim to help overseas learners rapidly progress in the language.
+These virtual classes aim to help overseas learners rapidly progress in the language.
+There are full-time, part-time, evening and weekend courses available, as well as a one-to-one option for personalized attention.

-The school does show a lot of sympathy toward learners with differing time commitments, so if you’re schedule-conscious but eager to learn Korean, give these courses a try!
+The school does show a lot of sympathy toward learners with differing time commitments, so if you’re schedule-conscious but eager to learn Korean, I suggest you give these courses a try!

 Pros: